Can cervical cancer be cured?

-Cervical cancer is the 4th most common cancer in women with over 600,000 cases diagnosed worldwide in 2020.
+Cervical cancer is the 7th most common cancer worldwide with over 600,000 cases diagnosed in 2020.
+The incidence is even higher in women, trans men and non-binary people.
 However, around the world case numbers have been dropping dramatically.
 In Scotland, incidence of cervical cancer has plummeted by nearly 15% since 1993.
 In Australia, researchers predict they’re on track to almost wipe out the disease completely.
 How has this happened?
 Could there be a cure for cervical cancer?

 What causes cervical cancer?

 The main cause of cervical cancer is the virus called human papillomavirus (HPV) - the most common sexually transmitted infection.
 There are over 100 different types of HPV, 40 of which affect the genital area.
 Most people contract HPV at some point in their lives, but the majority have no symptoms and feel completely fine, often having no idea that they’re infected.